CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_started/apptypes.rst

 2. Interactive apps (Shiny, WebGL, HTML5)
 3. Virtual Desktop Environment (w/ Apache Guacamole, VNC, XPRA)

-Each of these spaces serves a different data science purpose.
-For example..
+Each of these serve a different data science purpose.

 * If you are interested in writing Python, Julia, Spark, C++ based data analysis or visualization, Jupyter is most appropriate.